ferelie/Verification_Project/README.md

 frame anyway.<br> <br>

 The tenth frame has special rules:
-A) In some cases, the bowler is allowed to bowl three balls in the tenth frame.
+A) In some cases, the bowler is allowed to bowl three balls in the tenth frame.<br>
-B) If the bowler gets a spare in the tenth frame, then the pins are reset and the bowler gets to bowl one extra ball (still within the tenth frame) for extra points.
+B) If the bowler gets a spare in the tenth frame, then the pins are reset and the bowler gets to bowl one extra ball (still within the tenth frame) for extra points.<br>
 C) If the bowler gets a strike in the tenth frame, then the pins are reset and the bowler gets to bowl two extra balls at those pins.
 If the bowler gets another strike, the pins are reset again for the bowler’s third (and final) ball.
-If the second ball is not a strike, though, the pins are not reset, and the bowler’s third ball aims only at whatever pins were not knocked down by the second ball.
+If the second ball is not a strike, though, the pins are not reset, and the bowler’s third ball aims only at whatever pins were not knocked down by the second ball.<br>
-D) If the bowler does not get a strike or spare in the tenth frame, then the bowler gets no extra balls and the game is over.
+D) If the bowler does not get a strike or spare in the tenth frame, then the bowler gets no extra balls and the game is over.<br><br>

 Based on these rules, the BowlingGame class needs to include the following methods:
 1) A method called getCurrentFrame, which returns the frame that the player is in.